It's been a long, winding road to get here.

 Again, this is the most exciting aspect of LDN (as it's called) from our perspective.

-Don't underestimate the immune systems participation in pain sensitivity as well:
+Don't underestimate the participation of the immune system in pain sensitivity as well:

 The focus is an examination of how activation of immune-like glial cells within the spinal cord can amplify pain by modulating the excitability of spinal neurons.